Frequently asked questions

 Is the cohort aimed only at exploring careers beyond academia?

-Prosper was conceptualised with an understanding that while there are many existing resources and development opportunities aimed at postdocs who wish to continue pursuing an academic career, there was a need for an approach that could enable postdocs to explore the broad range of opportunities available to them beyond academia too.
-For this reason, much of the employer-based content of the pilot comes from sectors beyond academia.
+Prosper was conceptualised with an understanding that whilst there are many existing resources and development opportunities aimed at postdocs who wish to continue pursuing an academic career, there was a need for an approach that could enable postdocs to explore the broad range of opportunities available to them beyond academia too.
+For this reason, much of the employer-based content comes from sectors beyond academia.

-What is the weekly/monthly time commitment to the pilot?
+What is the weekly/monthly time commitment to the cohort?

 We anticipate cohort members spending around 6 to 7 hours (approximately one working day) per month, for six months focusing on their Prosper cohort career development.